-- 1 Remove power from the Router and disconnect the telephone line and all your computers, except for the one computer with the software image. - 2 You will need to reconfigure this computer to obtain an IP address automatically (see Obtaining an IP Address Automatically on page 27). - 3 Restart the computer, and re-apply power to the Router.

-4 Using the Web browser on the computer, enter the following URL in the location bar:
+- 1 Remove power from the Router and disconnect from DSL or Cable modem and all your computers, except for the one computer with the software image. - 2 You will need to reconfigure this computer to obtain an IP address automatically (see Obtaining an IP Address Automatically on page 23). - 3 Restart the computer, and re-apply power to the Router. - 4 Using the Web browser on the computer, enter the following URL in the location bar: